-After a motion has been made, no citizen shall address the Council without first securing, permission from the majority of the council
+After a motion has been made, no citizen shall address the Council without first securing permission from three councilors.

 3.2 Decorum of Meeting.

 3.2.1 Improper Conduct

 The following items are not condoned by the City Council and may be cause for the Presiding Officer to have the person(s) removed from the Council Chambers: